 droppinactivateandcenterwhich both drops a pin on the map and centers the map.
 Meanwhile the function

-droppincan be used in isolation to only drop a pin on the map.
+droppincan be used in isolation to only drop a pin on the map in pingroup 6.
 This script may be used synchronously or asynchronously; within the default config

 droppinis used asynchronously via